 It’s probably going to be more the coach owning the result than it is you, and that’s when the line between coaching and consulting becomes blurry.

 You (the client) won’t be able to fully own the process of coming up with and implementing the solution.
-A coach may have some ideas as to what they think you should do, but executive coaching should be about guiding discovery and allowing the client to figure it out for themselves.

 When you’re inspired to figure out the answers for yourself, you get to experience that “aha” moment — the moment when the light bulb goes off and clarity becomes king.
 If you don’t have that clarity, you have nothing.
 And once you’ve achieved that moment, you’re going to own whatever action comes as a result, not the coach.